univention/ucs-school/doc/devel/dev_rabbit_hole.md

 See: [listener]

 Other communication then ldap syncing between machines is done using the umc protocol **umcp**.
-This procotol allows sending of data as well as calling commands.
+This protocol allows sending of data as well as calling commands.

 ???
 Are there other ways?

-If the main appcenter needs to install applications on the other machines in the domain, it uses umc to speak to other machines, which in turn communcate with their respective appcenters
+If the main appcenter needs to install applications on the other machines in the domain, it uses umc to speak to other machines, which in turn communicate with their respective appcenters

 ```mermaid
 graph LR